Education Just For You - Dental Providers

 What can I-Smile do for dental providers?

 The goal of I-Smile is to ensure that children have a dental home.
-Local I-Smile coordinators are liaisons within communities between families, dental offices, medical offices, schools, Head Start, child care centers, businesses, and civic organizations to build systems that help children access dental care.
+Local I-Smile coordinators are liaisons between families, dental offices, medical offices, schools, Head Start, child care centers, businesses, and civic organizations to build systems that help children access dental care.

 I-Smile coordinators work with families, especially those that may have the most difficulty accessing care, to address barriers they may have and to help them understand the importance of regular dental care.
 Coordinators and their co-workers help schedule appointments, find transportation, provide interpreters, and identify payment sources for dental care.